burhanelgun/SpaceWars-Game/README.md

 # SpaceWars-Game
-This game develop by me with Allegro game library.
+This game was develop with Allegro game library.